-- The first line of the log entry identifies the message type as POLICY TRACE. - The parameters of the XACML request being traced are listed, including the application, resource owner, actor, action, purpose, and resources. - Following this is the trace itself, which is included in the <DecisionTrace> XACML element. - Following the <DecisionTrace> element is a list of policy sets and policies that were consulted in order to come to a decision.
-The first policy set is the PDP-global set, which is an internally-generated set that consists of all top-level policies and policy sets that are enabled in the Identity Broker. - The combiningAlgId attribute corresponds to the global combining algorithm that was chosen for the Policy Service.
+- The first line of the log entry identifies the message type as POLICY TRACE. - The parameters of the XACML request being traced are listed, including the application, resource owner, actor, action, purpose, and resources. - Following this is the trace itself, which is included in the DecisionTrace>XACML - The combiningAlgId attribute corresponds to the global combining algorithm that was chosen for the Policy Service.
 (See the UnboundID Identity Broker Installation Guide for information about configuring the Policy Service.) - The result XML attribute specifies the final result of the policy engine's evaluation of the request, which in this example is DENY.